Exhibit Rules & Regulations

 2. Assignment of Booth Space

-Booth space will be assigned on a Priority Point System basis (see below) at the 2014 STS Annual Meeting.
-After the 2014 STS Annual Meeting, Exhibitor applications received from prospective exhibitors will be recorded in order of their receipt.
+Booth space will be assigned to current exhibitors on a Priority Point System basis (see below) at the 2015 STS Annual Meeting.
+After the 2015 STS Annual Meeting, Exhibitor applications received from prospective exhibitors will be recorded in order of their receipt.
 Without limiting the generality of the foregoing, if multiple applications for the same space are received at the same time, priority rating will be given to firms that exhibited at previous STS meetings, are advertisers in The Annals of Thoracic Surgery, and have consistently complied with all Exhibit Rules & Regulations.

 While the Society attempts to accommodate Exhibitor location and other preferences, such accommodations cannot be guaranteed.
 In the event of a conflict regarding space or other material conditions, the Society shall have the right to assign space to the Exhibitor, rearrange the floor plan, and/or relocate any exhibit at any time before or during the period of exhibition.